datasmithadvtech/CarRental/README.md

-W sumie frontend składa się ze 101 plików, które w sumie liczą ok.
-8000 linii kodu.
+In total, the frontend consists of 101 files with a total of approx. 8000 lines of code.

 ## 1.4 Docelowi użytkownicy